NEW ZEALAND GREAT WALKS GUIDE

 $$ Car Relocation - If you are driving you can park your car at the start of the track, and it can be relocated for you at the end of the track.
 Super convenient and costs approx $375 which is not bad if you can split the costs.
 Check out Fiordland Outdoors and Track Hoppers.

 The Tongariro National Park is located in the middle of the North Island.
-Due to the central location hikers can base themselves around the Taupo area, Ohakune, or the National Park Village for the one day Tongariro Crossing.
-If you are completing the Tongariro Northern Circuit the walk starts and ends at Whakapapa Village.
+Due to the central location hikers can base themselves around the Taupo area, Ohakune, Whakapapa Village or the National Park Village for the one-day Tongariro Crossing.

 Getting to the Tongariro National Park: